 Widening is generally done by producing differences between the right and left channel waveforms.
 This can be done in production by double-tracking and hard-panning elements and can be achieved in a variety of ways in the mix, including (but not limited to):

-- Doubling, hard-panning in opposite sides and altering EQ
+- Doubling, hard-panning to opposite sides and altering EQ

-- Doubling, hard-panning in opposite sides and altering pitch
+- Doubling, hard-panning to opposite sides and altering pitch

-- Doubling, hard-panning in opposite sides and altering time/phase
+- Doubling, hard-panning to opposite sides and altering time/phase

-- Doubling, hard-panning in opposite sides and altering distortion/saturation
+- Doubling, hard-panning to opposite sides and altering distortion/saturation

-Alternatively, there are dedicated stereo widener plugins (link to check them out at Plugin Boutique) that are worth considering to give your mix extra width.
+Alternatively, there are dedicated stereo widener plugins that are worth considering to give your mix extra width.

 De-essing is a technique used to reduce the sibilance, or “esses,” of an audio signal (often a vocal track).

 There are multiple technical methods of achieving de-essing, including multiband compression, sidechain compression, dynamic EQ, and more.
 All techniques, however, aim to reduce the level of the signal (particularly in the sibilance range around 4-6 kHz) when the sibilance is too high/harsh.